 All of my pricing experiences have been in the B2B space.
 So if you’re looking for recommendations on retail pricing you are in the wrong place.
 I am no expert on retail pricing, and isn’t retail pricing visible to everyone and therefore super easy?
 I’m probably saying something very silly right now…

-Myths On pricing
+Myths On pricing for product managers

 Myth 1 – Pricing happens before development starts